Reducing Exclusionary Discipline in Arkansas Early Childhood Programs

 Across the United States, young children are suspended and expelled from child care programs at a higher rate than elementary and secondary school children.
 The Arkansas Division of Child Care and Early Childhood Education (AR DCCECE) is implementing a set of policies and initiatives intended to reduce the use of exclusionary practices and promote overall child care program quality in Child Care and Development Fund (CCDF)-funded programs.

-The ARISE team is working to maximize the potential benefits of these initiatives.
+The Arkansas Implementation of Suspension and Expulsion Reduction Policies (ARISE) project is a collaboration between SRI Education, the National Center for Children in Poverty, and the AR DCCECE to maximize the potential benefits of these initiatives.
 The first step is to determine whether state and local CCDF administrators have sufficient data and tools to provide and monitor targeted implementation supports.
 Next, we seek to learn more about how CCDF providers learn about the state’s expulsion prevention policy and access assistance available from the state.
-Finally, we examine CCDF-funded childcare providers’ access to high-quality professional development and early childhood mental health consultation.
-The ARISE team is doing this through the following activities: (a) analysis of extant state administrative data, (b) statewide online surveys of providers of CCDF-funded programs (center-based program directors and providers and home-based child care providers), and (c) regionally based case studies of CCDF providers and professional development specialists in two regions of the state.
+Finally, we examine CCDF-funded child care providers’ access to high-quality professional development and early childhood mental health consultation.
+The ARISE team is doing this work through the following activities: (a) analysis of extant state administrative data, (b) statewide online surveys of providers of CCDF-funded programs (center-based program directors and providers and home-based child care providers), and (c) regionally based case studies of CCDF providers and professional development specialists in two regions of the state.
 The project partners will use the information gathered in each of these research activities to improve the implementation of these policies and continue to reduce the use of exclusionary practices in AR CCDF-funded programs.

 This project by Grant Number 90YE0222 from the Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.